Skip to main content

 Security is the product.
 Here's how we run it on ourselves.

-This page documents how PhishFence handles your data, what we hold and don't hold, the cryptographic and operational controls we run, and an honest list of certifications we don't have yet.
+This page documents how PhishFence handles your data, what we hold and don't hold, and the cryptographic and operational controls we run.
+For sub-processors, our DPA, and our compliance roadmap, see /trust.
 Updated whenever the posture changes.

 We storeWe do not store